Speech@Emerson FAQs

 Is there an immersion required for this program?
 If so, will I be able to use the loan funds to cover these expenses?

-Yes, you will attend two weekend-long immersions (Thursday–Sunday) at Emerson’s Boston campus during which you’ll have the opportunity to practice hands-on application of concepts learned in class under the supervision of faculty and staff.
+Yes, you will attend one weekend-long immersion (Thursday–Sunday) at Emerson’s Boston campus during which you’ll have the opportunity to practice hands-on application of concepts learned in class under the supervision of faculty and staff.

-If you are eligibile for additional loan funds/a refund, you can use those resources to cover immersion expenses.
+If you are eligible for additional loan funds/a refund, you can use those resources to cover immersion expenses.
 However, the school determines when loans will disburse and when refunds are issued.

 Who can I contact at Emerson for financial aid questions?